ducksauz/esp-matter-workshop/README.md

 with the esp32c6, you could make a device that just uses the BLE and Thread support and skip building in wifi at all to save a lot of code space and power.

-When you're done poking around the menuconfig, go ahead and run the build.
+When you're done poking around the menuconfig, quit without saving and run the build.

 ```bash
 idf.py menuconfig
 idf.py build
 ```

 After five or so minutes and close to a thousand build commands, the build will be done and the tail of your build output will look something like this.